bgplab/bgplab/docs/session/3-localas.md

 ### Device Requirements {#req}

 * Use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support) for the customer- and provider routers.
-* You can do automated lab validation with Arista EOS or FRR running on X1 and X2.
+* You can do automated lab validation with Arista EOS or FRRouting running on X1 and X2.
 Automated lab validation requires _netlab_ release 1.8.3 or higher.

 ### Lab Wiring